RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 - The calibration data will be stored on the SD card onboard the avionics package.
 ##### Launch
 Once the rocket is launched into powered flight, the rocket will be remotely controlled via the gimble to sustain vertical trajectory.
+Vital flight data will be communicated with the base station in real time.
 At the stage of burnout, the avionics package will be automated to deploy the parachute as a step to mitigate risk during the process of landing.
 ##### Analysis
-The avionics package should ideally broadcast live location data via its wireless antenna during flight. <br></br>
+The avionics package should broadcast vital data via its wireless antenna to the base station during flight. <br></br>
-When the active flight is over, all logged data (measurements, instructions and gimble positions) should be stored to the SD card in a human-readable format.
+When the active flight is over, all logged data (measurements, instructions and gimble positions) should be stored to the SD card, as a text file in a human-readable format.
 If still in range of the wireless signal, the avionics package will attempt to broadcast the data remotely to mission control.
+All data broadcasted to mission control must comply with the standards (units, parsing methods, encryption etc) of the mission control software.

 ### 3.3 Usability Requirements